Luke Raley Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff leads MLB.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.20).
+- The Marlins have a 4.25 team ERA that ranks 17th across all league pitching staffs.

-- In his last time out on Wednesday, the righty went 6 2/3 innings against the San Diego Padres, giving up four earned runs while surrendering seven hits.
+- The left-hander last pitched on Wednesday, Aug.
+23 against the San Diego Padres, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.